 Third, we consider changes in the monetary policy rule.
 We illustrate that an alternative to increasing the inflation target is to adopt a commitment to keep interest rate "lower for longer" at the end of the liquidity trap so as to make-up for past inflation lost at the ELB.
 This can be sufficient to maintain the optimal inflation target unchanged in reaction to a 1 percentage point decrease in r^ .
-Switching from an inflation targeting strategy to an average inflation targeting (AIT) strategy would also allow to maintain the optimal inflation target unchanged in reaction to a 1 percentage point drop in r^ if the window considered is as long as 8 years.
+Switching from an inflation target unchanged in reaction to a 1 percentage point decrease in r^ if the window considered is as long as 8 years.
 Finally, a limit case is that of Price Level Targeting (PLT), for which the optimal inflation target turns out to be lower than in the baseline, even after allowing for a lower r^ .

+Related Literature

-Related Literature Our paper is related to the contributions quantifying the optimal inflation rate in NK models with an ELB constraint (Billi, 2011, Coibion et al., 2012, Schmitt-Grohé and Uribe, 2010).
-In contrast to that work, and as in Andrade et al. (2019b), our focus is on the impact of changes in r^ on the optimal inflation target.
-In addition, while these papers study the US, we focus on the euro area, and in particular, we allow for specific features such as the availability of negative interest rate policies in the ECB monetary policy toolbox.2
+Our paper is related to the contributions quantifying the optimal inflation rate in New Keynesian (NK) models with an ELB constraint (Billi, 2011; Coibion et al., 2012; Schmitt-Grohé and Uribe, 2010).2 In contrast to these works, and as in Andrade et al. (2019b), our focus is on the impact of changes in r^ on the optimal inflation target.
+In addition, while these papers study the US, we focus on the euro area, and in particular, we allow for specific features such as the availability of negative interest rate policies in the ECB monetary policy toolbox.

 Our work also contributes to the literature assessing how monetary policy should adjust to a lower r^ environment.
 Eggertsson and Woodford (2003) and Adam and Billi (2006) showed that monetary authorities should adopt rules by which they commit to temporarily exceed their inflation target when the economy reaches the ELB.
-Reifschneider (2016), Kiley and Roberts (2017), Kiley (2019), and Chung et al. (2019) for the US economy, and Coenen et al. (2020) for the euro area, advocate more frequent recourse to the non-conventional monetary policies that were implemented by the Fed and the ECB.
-Bernanke (2017) and Bernanke et al. (2019) examine the benefits of temporary, or permanent, switches to a price-level targeting framework.
-Hebden et al. (2020) study average inflation targeting.
+Reifschneider (2016), Kiley (2019), and Chung et al. (2019) for the US economy, and Coenen et al. (2020) for the euro area, advocate more frequent recourse to the non-conventional monetary policies that were implemented by the Fed and the ECB.
+Reifschneider and Williams (2000), Bernanke (2017), Kiley and Roberts (2017) and Bernanke et al. (2019) examine the benefits of switching to a price-level targeting framework.
+Mertens and Williams (2019a,b), Arias et al. (2020); Budianto et al. (2020), and Hebden et al. (2020) study average inflation targeting.

 Our baseline set-up does not include explicitly forward guidance or quantitative easing policies that can be used at the ELB.
-However, we consider that the central bank is committed to a simple interest rate rule which features some history dependence implying that interest rates are being kept lower for longer after ELB episodes.
+However, we consider that the central bank is committed to a simple interest rate rule which features some history dependence, implying that interest rates are being kept lower for longer after ELB episodes.
 As we document, this rule delivers outcomes that are comparable to what Coenen et al. (2020) obtain for the euro area under the assumption that the ECB can conduct various form of forward guidance possibly combined with asset purchase programmes.
-We also study how the (r^ , π^) relation is modified when the central bank commits more strongly to a strategy that will "make-up" for the inflation shortfall at the ELB, by either increasing the inertia of the baseline interest rule or by opting for either an AIT or a PLT strategy.
+We also study how the (r^, π^) relation is modified when the central bank commits more strongly to a strategy that will "make-up" for the inflation shortfall at the ELB, by either increasing the inertia of the baseline interest rule or by opting for either an AIT or a PLT strategy.
 In addition, we consider the possibilities of either lowering the policy rate even further below zero or launching a coordinated emergency fiscal package in case of large recessions, while maintaining the policy rule unchanged.